Workday/kotlin-redux/README.md

 storeUnsubscriber.invoke()
 ```

 Avoid dispatching multiple times in a row as per Redux best practices.
-To dispatch actions:
+To dispatch actions, use the following with an action that implements the `Action` interface:

 ```
 dispatch(ExampleAction)